Chicago Skyline Cruise to Benefit Ryan Banks Academy

-As a diverse by design school, Ryan Banks Academy will combine a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students from all socio-economic backgrounds into the next generation of leaders, thinkers, and world-changers.
+Ryan Banks Academy will combine a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students from all socio-economic backgrounds into the next generation of leaders, thinkers, and world-changers.
 Ryan Banks Academy takes a strengths-based approach to learning and building confidence, and believes that each and every one of our students has a legacy within them to change the world.
 We will focus on preparing all of our students for college with a goal of a 100% college acceptance rate.

 "The time is now for a revolution in education that embraces and upholds the highest ideals and delivers them to the youth of inner city America."